Wildlander-mod/Support/Docs/FAQ.md

 3) You have moved your Skyrim Install from where you originally installed it.

 	Solution: Move it back, and use steam to move it to the new location.

+4) You dont have the DLC installed.

+	Solution: Install it, if you dont own it you can find a link to purchase it here [Wabbajack:How to get Skyrim LE in 2021](https://www.reddit.com/r/wabbajack/comments/kx6ppr/how_to_get_skyrim_legendary_edition_in_2021/) .

-After doing the solution 2 or 3, you will need to restart wabbajack.
+After doing the solution 2,3  or 4, you will need to restart wabbajack.

 ---
 ## Wabbajack Fails to download mods or hangs for a long time.